Jameill Showers

-Jameill Showers (born September 6, 1991) is an American football safety who is currently a free agent.
-He played college football at Texas A&M and UTEP.
+Jameill Lamonte Showers (born September 6, 1991) is an American former professional football quarterback and safety in the National Football League (NFL) for the Dallas Cowboys.
+He played college football at the University of Texas at El Paso.

-Early years
+Early life

 Showers attended Shoemaker High School in Killeen, Texas.
 As a junior, he registered 2,150 passing yards, 513 rushing yards and 22 touchdowns.
 He received District 12-5A First-team, District 12-5A Offensive MVP, Central Texas 4A/5A Offensive Player of the Year and honorable-mention All-state honors.

 As a senior, he was lost for the year with a broken collarbone he suffered in a preseason scrimmage.

 College career

 Showers accepted a football scholarship from Texas A&M University.
-As a redshirt freshman during the 2011 season, he was the backup to Ryan Tannehill.
-The next year, he was the backup to eventual Heisman Trophy winner Johnny Manziel.
+As a redshirt freshman in 2011, he was the backup to Ryan Tannehill.

+As a sophomore, he was the backup to eventual Heisman Trophy winner Johnny Manziel.
 Against Auburn University, he was 8-for-8 for 59 yards, including a two-yard touchdown pass.

-In June 2013, he earned a bachelor's degree from Texas A&M University.
-In his 2 seasons, he played in 11 games, making 31 out of 49 passes for 359 yards, 18 carries for 72 yards (4.0-yard avg.) and 2 passing touchdowns.
+In June 2013, he earned a bachelor's degree from Texas A&M. In his 2 seasons, he played in 11 games, making 31 out of 49 passes for 359 yards, 18 carries for 72 yards (4.0-yard avg.) and 2 passing touchdowns.

 In February 2013, he transferred to the University of Texas at El Paso.
-He was eligible to play immediately because he graduated from Texas A&M in June and was named the starter at quarterback.
+As a junior, he was eligible to play immediately because he graduated from Texas A&M in June and was named the starter at quarterback.
 Although he missed the last 5 games due to a shoulder injury he suffered against Rice University on October 26, he still managed 1,263 passing yards, 11 touchdown passes, 4 interceptions, 195 rushing yards and 4 rushing touchdowns.

-The next year, he started all 13 games, registering 1,858 passing yards, 12 touchdown passes, 6 interceptions, 312 rushing yards and 4 rushing touchdowns.
+As a senior, he started all 13 games, registering 1,858 passing yards, 12 touchdown passes, 6 interceptions, 312 rushing yards and 4 rushing touchdowns.

 Professional career

+2015 season

-On May 9, 2015, Showers was signed as an undrafted free agent by the Dallas Cowboys.
+Showers was signed as an undrafted free agent by the Dallas Cowboys after the 2015 NFL draft on May 9.
 Although he passed for 125 yards, one touchdown and one interception in preseason, he made the coaches take notice with his special teams play and versatility on the scout team.
 On September 5, he was waived and signed to the practice squad two days later.

 On December 25, he was promoted to the active roster along with defensive tackle Casey Walker, after the Cowboys placed tight end Gavin Escobar and quarterback Tony Romo on the injured reserve list.
 He was declared inactive in the last 2 games.